Anoif01/NER_Gemma2B/README.md

 ## Access the Code

-🌟 The code used for this experiment is available here: [GitHub Repository Link](https://lnkd.in/ebtTafNn).
+🌟 The code used for this experiment is available here: [Kaggle Link](https://www.kaggle.com/code/xiaohualu/perform-gemma2b-ner-by-zero-one-fewshot/edit/run/167873631).

 ## License